Auldam History, Family Crest & Coats of Arms

 Another branch of the family was found at Elford in Staffordshire.
 "Before the Conquest the manor [of Elford] belonged to Earl Algar, and in the reign of Henry III. was held by William de Alderne, whose descendants continued to enjoy it until the marriage of the heiress of Sir John Alderney with the Stanleys, when the property passed to that family."

 Aldhelm (640?-709), was Bishop of Sherborne, the son of Kenten.
 "Aldhelm was no less great as a builder than as a scholar.
 He built a church dedicated to SS.
 Peter and Paul to be the head church of his monastery.
 He also built two other churches at Malmesbury.
 One of these, St. Mary's, succeeded St. Peter's as the chief church in the tenth century. "

-Important Dates for the Auldam family
+Early History of the Auldam family

 This web page shows only a small excerpt of our Auldam research.
 Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Auldam History in all our PDF Extended History products and printed products wherever possible.